 CC: It can be a dangerous place, I suppose?
 Standing on the watchtower?

 RW: Yes that’s what it’s about.
 And what anchors you in that place is your position as the person who stands at the Lord’s table and breaks the bread.

 CC: That’s very interesting.
 So the priesthood is not a static role, but is about being situated in a particular position, with a specific outlook.
 Not quite like a prophet, then?

 RW: Well, some of the biblical prophets, like Ezekiel, were obviously also priests.
 But you don’t have to be, and in the story of the Church you clearly find people who are prophetic outside the priestly caste.
-Think of Dorothy Day in United States?
+Think of Dorothy Day in the United States?
 A prophetic figure if ever there was one.

 CC: Absolutely.
 So, in Plato’s ideal world, poets were definitely not good news.
 And, while we are talking about the public roles of priests and prophets, do you think a poet bound to be a disruptive influence?
-Or -what do you make of Plato’s take on it?
+Or what do you make of Plato’s take on it?

 RW: Well, it’s a paradox, because Plato himself is an imaginative writer of massive gifts and eloquence!

 CC: But did he actually consider himself a poet?